Purdue-CS193/homework-0-mkidamb/index.md

 Syntax highlighted code block

 # Medha's First CS193 Homework
-## Header 2
-### Header 3

 - I like how I can learn about how to improve my elevator pitch through this class.
-- I also like how I will learn mmore about how to improve my resume.
+- I also like how I will learn more about how to improve my resume.

-1. Numbered
-2. List
+1. I like how I can learn about how to improve my elevator pitch through this class.
+2. I also like how I will learn more about how to improve my resume.

 **Bold** and _Italic_ and `Code` text